euske/syncdir/README.md

 (Originally tried to port rsync to Python but gave up.)

 TODO:
- * file extention filtering.
+ * source code cleanup.
- * file deletion / backup.
+ * better documentation.

 Terms and Conditions